-Analysis: During Q4, there were 88 Provider Disputes.
-Of the 88 disputes, 67 were overturned - 61 were fully overturned and 6 were partially overturned.
+Analysis: During Q3, there were 22 Provider Disputes.
+Of the 22 disputes, 15 were fully overturned and 1 was partially overturned.
 All disputes were resolved within the turnaround time.
-The overall average turnaround time was 7.2 days.
+The overall average turnaround time was 7.82 days.

 Barriers: Based on the above analysis, no barriers were identified.
-Opportunities and Interventions: There appears to be no root cause for the increase in Q4 Provider Dispute volume.
-Optum will continue to monitor the volume of Provider Disputes and any potential root causes.
+Opportunities and Interventions: No opportunities for improvement were identified.